University District Tenants

 - Rent Information and Rates

-- University District Handbooks
+- University District Tenant Handbook

 - Services, Amenities and Resources

-- Sublet process
+- Sublet & Assignment Process

 Available properties vary year to year and will be listed as they become available.
-Applications are not accepted in advance of the property listing and are property specific.
+Applications are not accepted in advance of the property listing and are property-specific.
 Submitting an application for a unit is your agreement to sign a lease on that unit if your application is approved by the University; applications are processed on a first come, first serve basis.
 If you have any questions about this process, please email us.

 Our University District rental properties are classified as a student residence.
 Therefore, for income tax purposes, a maximum of $25 per year may be claimed for rent.